 To sum up, the market can be a tough one to crack, regardless of what route you go down.
 But talent, grit and perseverance is key and whatever route you choose, the rewards can be wonderful.
 If you live in the UK then I am running workshops to help with all this.
 Click here for more information.

-As it's the Halloween season, I thought I’d dig deep into the dark dark souls of published authors and extract our top 5 fears… and offer some advice on how to deal with them.
+I thought I’d dig deep into the dark dark souls of published authors and extract our top 5 fears… and offer some advice on how to deal with them.
 So go fill your skull goblet up with wine the colour of blood and lock your pet bat away so it doesn’t disturb your reading.
 We’re delving into the dark side of authors’ top fears…

 Your publisher doesn’t offer you a new contract

-I thought I’d ease us in, ha!
+Let's start with one to ease us all in, ha!
 In all seriousness, this has to be the biggest fear for traditionally-published authors.
 Obviously, if you have an offer from another publisher on the plate anyway, the blow is lessened somewhat.
 But if it comes as a surprise and you have nothing lined up, it can be really tough.
 So what to do?
 Don’t give up, that’s what!
 The fact you got a publishing deal in the first place is fantastic.
 Brush yourself down, take a break then consider your options.
 If you have a novel to sub, which other publishers can you or your agent approach?
 If it’s the novel your previous publisher rejected, don’t write it off.
 Remember those rejections you’re bound to have had before you struck that first publishing deal?
 And yet you still eventually ended up with your deal.
 This shows you responses are so subjective.
 Use any feedback from your previous publisher to revise the novel then get back on the submission wagon.
 Another important bit of advice?
 Don’t be rude to the publisher who has let you go.
 They will have their reasons.
 There may be opportunities in the future with them, or one of their staff who moves onto another publisher.
 Stay professional!